-These supports will include programs and services that centre the identities and cultures of young people and affirm their holistic identity, taking into consideration the barriers they navigate in their daily lives.
-This approach ensures we are responding to the specific needs of youth instead of compounding the barriers they are already facing.
+These supports will include programs and services that centre young people’s identities and cultures and affirm their holistic identity, considering the barriers they navigate daily.
+This approach ensures we are responding to the specific needs of youth instead of compounding the obstacles they are already facing.

 Celebrating Eva’s Equity Journey

-We began to gradually and intentionally diversify our Board of Directors with the recruitment of new members.
+We began recruiting new members gradually and intentionally to diversify our Board of Directors.

 We developed a Board equity committee to centre equity in the governance, operations, and strategic priorities at Eva’s.